 However, food allergy lawsuits and claims for recompense are complex.
 Many cases take years to resolve.
 In addition, state tort law is complicated and often requires the skills of a personal injury attorney to handle the case properly.

-Rosenfeld Injury Lawyers have represented many clients who have suffered serious injuries from food allergens prepared by restaurants.
+Rosenfeld Injury Lawyers LLC have represented many clients who have suffered serious injuries from food allergens prepared by restaurants.
 We fight aggressively to protect the rights of our clients when seeking compensation from restaurant management, wait staff, chefs and owners.
 Call our law office at (888) 424-5757 to schedule an initial free consultation to discuss your case.